Article Topics

 By Marty Nemko

 The U.S. has long ranked #1 among the G-20 nations in per-student spending on education.
-Yet U.S. student achievement trails in international comparisons, with fewer than half of high school graduates reading on even a satisfactory level.
+Yet U.S. student achievement continues to trail in international comparisons, with fewer than half of high school graduates reading on even a satisfactory level.
 Employers widely decry the skills even of our college graduates.

 Yet the proposed solutions remain basically unchanged, for example, "Reduce class size." despite little evidence for its efficacy let alone cost-effectiveness.
 And when you think about it, class size reduction won't help and may hurt!
 For example, if you're a student in a class of 15 versus one of 30, the teacher spends 1/15 vs. 1/30 of time on you.
-Is that likely to increase your learning so much as to justify saddling the taxpayer with the mammoth cost of doubling the size of America's teaching force?
-And now consider that, to lower class size, schools would have to dig far deeper into the barrel of teacher applicants.
+Is that likely to increase your learning so much as to justify saddling the taxpayer, especially in these tight-budget times, with the great cost of doubling the size of America's teaching force?
+(Don't forget that you'd have to build twice as many buildings!)
+More important, consider that, to lower class size, schools would have to dig far deeper into the barrel of teacher applicants.
 Wouldn't you rather have an excellent teacher with 29 classmates than a mediocre teacher with 15?

 Yet teachers' unions, capitalizing on the intuitive appeal of lowering class size, convince legislators and the public to continue to push for it.
 Given the lack of supporting data, could the unions' primary motive be merely to get their members the same pay for less work?